BTSB anti-D scandal: Depictions in popular media

 In January 2002, RTÉ broadcast a four-part TV drama series called No Tears based on the story of the anti-D contamination and the scandals that ensued.

 Written by Brian Phelan the drama was based on real events but did not use the real names of any of the parties involved and through artistic license amalgamated aspects and experiences of different people into composite characters.

 It starred the Oscar-winning actress, Brenda Fricker as Gráinne McFadden (based very closely on Brigid McCole), Tina Kellegher as Monica O'Callaghan (based on Jane O'Brien) and Mark Lambert as "The Minister for Health".

 Most other characters were composites of real women and families that were impacted by the contamination and employees of the BTSB and State Agencies who are focused on damage limitation.

 Whereas, most viewers' knowledge of the story came from factual and often dry court reports and newspaper articles, the TV drama could show the emotional impact of many years of inexplicable illness on these women all over Ireland, as it first explored their back stories before the events that brought the controversy to light.

 The series proved hugely popular, breaking viewing figures for an Irish-produced TV drama serial but attracted a certain amount of controversy also.

 Some members of Positive Action challenged the sequence of and participants in certain events but it was whether the depiction of the Minister for Health was unfair or unduly unsympathetic that stimulated most discussion.

 The family of Brigid McCole denied ever giving their "blessing" to the production.

+The scandal is a theme in Celia de Fréine's work, notably in Fiacha Fola ("Blood Debts"), but also including in her dystopian, post-apocalyptic novel An Dara Rogha ("Another Choice").